 “All I want for christmas is weed!”
 During 2018, cannabis legalization conquered the world.
 At least one country from each continent has now joined the green revolution.
 During the past five years, countries from all around the world have legalized medicinal cannabis.
 The perception is rapidly changing.
 From a drug considered and scheduled as bad as heroin and LSD, today we look cannabis with different eyes.

-Only this year, five countries and three states in United States legalized cannabis in some form.
+Only in 2018, five countries and three states in the United States legalized cannabis in some way.
 Canada set the tone when it legalized recreational marijuana, becoming the first G-7 country to do it.

-Let’s travel the world and see what countries said “Yes!” to legal cannabis.
+Let’s travel the world and see which countries said “Yes!” to legal cannabis.

-United States -not the country- but some states take a step forward!
+United States -not the whole country, but some states- takes a step forward!

 Michigan approved full cannabis legalization